Large deviations of spread measures for Gaussian matrices: Acknowledgments

 \section{Acknowledgments}

 FDC acknowledges support by EPSRC Grant number EP/L010305/1 and partial support of Gruppo Nazionale di Fisica Matematica GNFM-INdAM.
 PV acknowledges the stimulating research environment provided by the EPSRC Centre for Doctoral Training in Cross-Disciplinary Approaches to Non-Equilibrium Systems (CANES, EP/L015854/1).
 FDC acknowledges hospitality by the LPTMS (Univ.
 Paris Sud) where this work was initiated.
 The results presented in this paper are part of the first author's Ph.D. thesis at the University of Bari, Italy.
 The authors thank P. Facchi, A. Lerario and M. Marsili for helpful advices and very stimulating discussions.
+FDC thanks S. Di Martino for technical support.